A Complete Guide to Optimise Your eCommerce Shipping Price in 2023

 2. Eliminate specific carriers or services that aren’t up to par or not meeting expectations.

-3. On your eCommerce website, purchase confirmation page, confirmation email, and other crucial touchpoints, mention potential shipment delays that are beyond your control.
+3. On your eCommerce website, purchase confirmation page, confirmation email, and other crucial touchpoints mention potential shipment delays beyond your control.

 In conclusion, having competitive print-on-demand shipping costs may aid a company in boosting sales by making its goods more appealing to clients and more accessible to buy.